Ray Charles: 1945–1952: Florida, Los Angeles, and Seattle

 In 1947, Charles moved to Tampa, where he held two jobs, including one as a pianist for Charles Brantley's Honey Dippers.

 In his early career, Charles modeled himself on Nat King Cole.
 His first four recordings—"Wondering and Wondering", "Walking and Talking", "Why Did You Go?" and "I Found My Baby There"—were allegedly done in Tampa, although some discographies claim he recorded them in Miami in 1951 or else Los Angeles in 1952.

 Charles had always played piano for other people, but he was keen to have his own band.
 He decided to leave Florida for a large city, and, considering Chicago and New York City too big, followed his friend Gossie McKee to Seattle, Washington, in March 1948, knowing that the biggest radio hits came from northern cities.
 There he met and befriended, under the tutelage of Robert Blackwell, the 15-year-old Quincy Jones.

-With Charles on piano, McKee on guitar, and Milton Garred on bass, the McSon Trio (named for McKee and Robinson) started playing the 1–5 A.M. shift at the Rocking Chair.
+With Charles on piano, McKee on guitar, and Milton Garred on bass, The McSon Trio (named for McKee and Robinson) started playing the 1–5 A.M. shift at the Rocking Chair.
 Publicity photos of this trio are some of the earliest known photographs of Charles.
 In April 1949, he and his band recorded "Confession Blues", which became his first national hit, soaring to the second spot on the Billboard R&B chart.
 While still working at the Rocking Chair, Charles also arranged songs for other artists, including Cole Porter's "Ghost of a Chance" and Dizzy Gillespie's "Emanon".
 After the success of his first two singles, Charles moved to Los Angeles in 1950 and spent the next few years touring with the blues musician Lowell Fulson as Fulson's musical director.

 In 1950, Charles' performance in a Miami hotel impressed Henry Stone, who went on to record a Ray Charles Rockin' record, which did not achieve popularity.
 During his stay in Miami, Charles was required to stay in the segregated but thriving black community of Overtown.
 Stone later helped Jerry Wexler find Charles in St. Petersburg.

 After signing with Swing Time Records, Charles recorded two more R&B hits under the name Ray Charles: "Baby, Let Me Hold Your Hand" (1951), which reached No. 5, and "Kissa Me Baby" (1952), which reached No. 8.
 Swing Time folded the following year, and Ahmet Ertegun signed Charles to Atlantic.

-In addition to being a musician, Charles was also a record producer, producing Guitar Slim's number 1 hit, "The Things That I Used to Do".
+In addition to being a musician, Charles was also a record producer, producing Guitar Slim's No. 1 hit, "The Things That I Used to Do".